sdsc/geo-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

+The build assumes that the R plyr, rcpp, sp, and zoo are available to R. The SDSC r-modules-roll installs these along with a variety of other R packages.

 ## Building